 In an online degree program, you have two options.

 - Classes that require you log on at the same time every week: Synchronous classes are live, meaning that the professor and all students log on at the same time.
 Because these classes occur during real-time, you can often send instant messages, videochat, or make phone calls as a way to participate in class.

-Please note that you may be able to choose between asynchronous and synchronous classes, or each course you take may have its own scheduling requirement.
+Please note that while you may be able to choose between asynchronous and synchronous classes, each course you take may have its own internal scheduling requirements.
 Before you sign up for a certain class, check to see how it is scheduled.

 Will I ever meet my professors or classmates in person?